Skip to content

 Raster layer

 Raster data consists of a matrix of cells in which each individual cell contains a value representing information.
-For example, satellite or aerial images and photographs for visualizing an area.
-You can define renderers to display the raster data.
-Several raster formats are supported.
+You can visualize this raster data by defining specific renderers.
+Several raster formats are supported that allow you to use data from satellite and aerial images or photographs, for example.
 To work offline, copy the raster data onto your device and add the raster dataset to your app using the Raster class.
-For more information and a list of supported raster formats, See Add raster data.
+For more information and a list of supported raster formats, Add raster data.

 Your browser is no longer supported.
 Please upgrade your browser for the best experience.
 See our browser deprecation post for more details.